-Metropolitan State approaches its fourth decade of service to the Twin Cities with a continuing commitment to educational access and quality for those who have been underserved and those who are bound in location by virtue of family or economic circumstances.
+Metropolitan State approaches its fiftieth anniversary of service to the Twin Cities with a continuing commitment to educational access and quality for those who have been underserved and those who are bound in location by virtue of family or economic circumstances.

-The university's 48,503 (as of September 2019) alumni include leaders in business, finance, health care and public service.
+The university's 49,041 (as of December 2020) alumni include leaders in business, finance, health care and public service.
 They offer clear evidence of the opportunity and quality of educational programming provided by the university.